darkalchemy/Pu-239/README.md

 #### Cache Engines
-couchbase, apcu, memcached, redis or file. 'memory' is set as the default and is set in the config.php file.
+memory, couchbase, apcu, memcached, redis or file. 'memory' is set as the default and is set in the config.php file. memory cache is only for testing and is not a real cache as it expires at the end of the request.
+Trivia can not run while using the memory cache.
 In order to use any cache engine besides 'file' and 'memory', you must first install the appropriate driver and php extensions.

 #### Image Proxy:
 An image proxy for hot linked images is built in and enabled by default, disable/enable in config/main.php.
 This allows for browser image caching and images with http when site is https.